nikithiel/SASQUATCH/README.md

 ### Surrogate Model Comparison
 Surrogate Model Comparison gives insights on how well different Surrogate Models perform with predicting the data.
 To verify their behavior you get the following plots:
 - mean of the timings (training and testing) over a certain number of folds
-- $R^2$-score, Mean Absolut Error and Root Mean Squared Error for each model and outputparameter (colors)
+- $R^2$-score, Mean Absolut Error and Root Mean Squared Error for each model and output parameter (colors)
-- Actual vs Predicted values for each output Parameter (subfigure) and Model (color)
+- Actual vs Predicted values for each output parameter (subfigure) and model (color) All models are being saved using pickle.
+Use pkl.load() and model.predict() to use the models in another coding project.
 ### Sensitivity Analysis
 The Sensitivity Analysis provides more insights in th dependencies between input and output parameter.
 For the chosen models you get a heat-map which shows how sensitive a certain output parameter depends on the inputs:
-- heat-map with sensitivities
+- heatmap with sensitivities
 Additionally it is possible to perform the sensitivity analsys with a changing bounds range.
 With that one can perform **uncertainty quantification**.
 It can be run with *(uq)*.
 ### Project Specific *(ps)*
 It is also possible to add a project specific program.